DB-S3/Documentation/portfolio.md

   #### Authentication:
   To authenticate user in the application i make use of Auth0.
 The user makes a call to auth0 and obtain a JWT token which can be used to access content safely on the backend.
   #### Database:
   For storing my data i use a SQL database the reason why i chose a SQL database instead of a noSQL database due to SQL databases having relations and multirow transactions.
+To access the database i'm using the ORM entity framework.
   #### User Experience:
   For the user experience i have chosen to use as little clutter pages and keep relevant information on the home page and have clear descriptive labels for elements.